jessepav/guided-typing/doc/formatting-help.md

 A line that starts with `#` or `##` is a chapter title.
-If the line starts with `#` the chapter will be initially open, and if `##` the chapter will be collapsed (click it to open).
+If the line starts with `#` the chapter will be initially open, and if `##` the chapter will be collapsed (click-to-open).

 Each section is made up of one or more paragraphs.
 A paragraph is a block of text divided from other paragraphs by a blank line.